Gasworks

-A gasworks or gas house is an industrial plant for the production of flammable gas.
+Coal-based town gas production was generally displaced by petroleum-based gas and natural gas.
+However, Great Britain continued her use of coal-based town gas until the North Sea natural gas discoveries in the 1960s and 1970s.
 Many of these have been made redundant in the developed world by the use of natural gas, though they are still used for storage space.